SOCH: South Asian Opinions and Care needs: Helping people to think about their future care wishes

 Funded by NHS England, this project began in November 2019 and was completed in December 2020.

 It is recognised that the ability to offer the opportunity for personalised care and support planning is significantly more challenging for people whose first language is not English.
 In Wolverhampton, local advance care planning documents are in place -“Me” and “My Care” but are currently only available in English.
 Following on from the CCUES project, funding was received from NHS England to promote advanced care planning amongst the South Asian community.
 The aim of this project is therefore to improve South Asian people’s access to personalised/advance care planning discussions and raise awareness in this community.

-Following the guidance of an expert advisory group, this project produced a short awareness film specifically targeted at the South Asian community.
-This short film has now been completed and small scale evaluation has taken place prior to becoming publically available
+Following the guidance of an expert advisory group, this project produced a short awareness film (see below) specifically targeted at the South Asian community.
+This short film has now been completed and small scale evaluation has taken place prior to becoming publicly available

 An on-line survey was developed and circulated in confidence amongst the Expert Advisory Group for this project consisting of representatives from: Compton Care, Wolverhampton City Council, NHS Wolverhampton CCG, University of Wolverhampton, Healthwatch, BME United, The Open University, and members of the South Asian community with an active role such as a Gulshan (Wolverhampton’s Asian) radio presenter and local group facilitators.
 We also asked members of local networks to complete the survey which consisted of health care workers, educators, and lay members.
 Participants were invited to watch the film via a private link and then to complete the on-line survey.
 Participants stated their age, ethnicity and occupation to help us make comparisons in the responses received.